Education & Outreach

 Florida Farm Bureau provides several scholarships throughout the year to help foster learning.
 More than $150,000 has been awarded toward educational opportunities for young people since 1998.Tobacco Scholarship

-College scholarships are now available for Florida flue cured tobacco growers and their descendants.
-Florida Farm Bureau will award scholarships of up to $2,000 to qualified applicants.Young Farmers & Ranchers Leadership Conference Scholarship
+Florida Farm Bureau awards college scholarships for Florida flue cured tobacco growers and their descendants.
+Application dates for 2018 will be posted in April.Young Farmers & Ranchers Leadership Conference Scholarship

 Florida Farm Bureau provides young agriculturists the opportunity to learn and network with peers at its annual Young Farmers & Ranchers Leadership Conference.
 Find details about the conference, and .
 Deadline to is June 28.Ag in the Classroom Mini-Grant Scholarship